Hurdy-gurdy: History

-The hurdy-gurdy is generally thought to have originated from fiddles in either Europe or the Middle East (e.g., the rebab instrument) some time before the eleventh century A.D.
-The first recorded reference to fiddles in Europe was in the 9th century by the Persian geographer Ibn Khurradadhbih (d.
-911) describing the lira (lūrā) as a typical instrument within the Byzantine Empire.
+The hurdy-gurdy is generally thought to have originated from fiddles in either Europe or the Middle East (e.g., the rebab instrument) before the eleventh century A.D.
+The first recorded reference to fiddles in Europe was in the 9th century by the Persian geographer Ibn Khurradadhbih (died 911) describing the lira (lūrā) as a typical instrument within the Byzantine Empire.
 One of the earliest forms of the hurdy-gurdy was the organistrum, a large instrument with a guitar-shaped body and a long neck in which the keys were set (covering one diatonic octave).
 The organistrum had a single melody string and two drone strings, which ran over a common bridge, and a relatively small wheel.
 Due to its size, the organistrum was played by two people, one of whom turned the crank while the other pulled the keys upward.
 Pulling keys upward is cumbersome, so only slow tunes could be played on the organistrum.

 The pitches on the organistrum were set according to Pythagorean temperament and the instrument was primarily used in monastic and church settings to accompany choral music.
 Abbot Odo of Cluny (died 942) is supposed to have written a short description of the construction of the organistrum entitled Quomodo organistrum construatur (How the Organistrum Is Made), known through a much later copy, but its authenticity is very doubtful.
 Another 10th-century treatise thought to have mentioned an instrument like a hurdy-gurdy is an Arabic musical compendium written by Al Zirikli.
 One of the earliest visual depictions of the organistrum is from the twelfth-century Pórtico da Gloria (Portal of Glory) on the cathedral at Santiago de Compostela, Galicia, Spain: it has a carving of two musicians playing an organistrum.

-Later on, the organistrum was made smaller to let a single player both turn the crank and work the keys.
-The solo organistrum was known from Spain and France, but was largely replaced by the symphonia, a small box-shaped version of the hurdy-gurdy with three strings and a diatonic keyboard.
+Later, the organistrum was made smaller to let a single player both turn the crank and work the keys.
+The solo organistrum was known from Spain and France, but was largely replaced by an improved variant, known as a symphonia, in the 13th century, a small box-shaped version of the hurdy-gurdy with three strings and a diatonic keyboard.
 At about the same time, a new form of key pressed from beneath was developed.
 These keys were much more practical for faster music and easier to handle; eventually they completely replaced keys pulled up from above.
 Medieval depictions of the symphonia show both types of keys.